Listen Get

 Crucially, AHP includes consistency checks through the calculation of a Consistency Ratio (CR).
 When individual judgments violate transitivity (e.g., A > B, B > C, but C > A), the method flags these inconsistencies for review.
 In Wishocracy’s collective aggregation, individual inconsistencies cancel out through the law of large numbers, while systematic collective preferences emerge from the aggregate.

-Wishocracy also incorporates insights from quadratic voting (QV), a mechanism design innovation developed by Lalley and Weyl (2018).
-QV addresses a fundamental limitation of traditional voting: the failure to account for preference intensity.
+A fundamental limitation of traditional voting is the failure to account for preference intensity.
 Under one-person-one-vote, a citizen who mildly prefers policy A has equal influence to one for whom policy A is existentially important.
+This leads to systematic welfare losses: intense minorities can be steamrolled by indifferent majorities, and the resulting allocations fail to maximize aggregate welfare.

-Wishocracy’s pairwise allocation slider implicitly captures preference intensity without the cognitive overhead of managing vote credits.
+RAPPA’s pairwise slider allocation captures preference intensity naturally.
 When a participant allocates 90% to cancer research and 10% to Alzheimer’s research, they express strong preference intensity.
 A 55-45 split signals near-indifference.
-Aggregated across the population, these intensity signals produce allocations that weight both the number of supporters and the strength of their preferences.
+This information emerges from intuitive trade-off judgments rather than strategic budget management.
+Aggregated across the population, these intensity signals produce allocations that weight both the number of supporters and the strength of their preferences, achieving the welfare benefits of intensity-weighted voting without the cognitive overhead.

 Wishocracy’s aggregation mechanism relies on the well-documented phenomenon of collective intelligence.
-Surowiecki (2004) synthesized research showing that diverse, independent groups consistently outperform individual experts under four conditions: diversity of opinion, independence of judgment, decentralization of information, and effective aggregation mechanisms.
+Surowiecki138 synthesized research showing that diverse, independent groups consistently outperform individual experts under four conditions: diversity of opinion, independence of judgment, decentralization of information, and effective aggregation mechanisms.

 Randomized pairwise presentation ensures independence by preventing any systematic ordering effects.
 Diversity is maximized by including all citizens rather than restricting participation to experts or stakeholders.
 Decentralization emerges naturally from distributed participation.
 Wishocracy provides the crucial aggregation mechanism that previous collective intelligence applications have lacked.